amabilyalbino/secure-auth-storage/README.md

 The combined string is encoded to bytes and sent into the hash function — later, the salt is added as a separate argument inside the hash process *(you’ll see this next)*.

 The salt is added to the combination during the hashing process.

-### What is Salting?

-Salting is the process of adding a unique, randomly generated value (called a salt) to each user's password before hashing it.
-This ensures that even if two users choose the same password, their stored hashes will be different.

-Salting protects against:
-- **Rainbow table attacks** (precomputed hashes of common passwords)

-- **Hash collisions** for users with identical passwords

-So basically, it’s a **random value** that we **generate** and **attach to the password before hashing**.

-**1. Generate a unique salt** *( I will explain later how )*

-A cryptographically random byte string is generated for *each user*.

-Example of a salt string:

-> "xyz789randomSalt"

-This is just a random string, it should be different for every *single user*.

-**2. Combine password and salt**

-The password and salt are combined — not by merging them as text, but during hashing.
-The salt is used as part of the hashing process, not just glued onto the password.

-**3. Hash the combination**

->**→ Output hash:** "a47ef47e8d5bd2852ef74bc1a0f8f0e38c1fa4c7aa9bd80f5b41bffbdd460a37"

-So the salt isn’t hashed by itself, it’s part of the password input before hashing.
-It simply makes each hash result unique, even if two users have the same password.

 ### **Iterations**